Skip to main content

 Setup Methods

-Goose supports two methods for adding MCP servers: Interactive Configuration (easiest) and Manual YAML Configuration (advanced).
+Goose supports two methods: Interactive Configuration (easiest) and Manual YAML (advanced).

 goose configure